 Online counseling is well-suited for individuals experiencing anxiety because scheduling, awaiting, and getting to and from the appointment may generate even more anxiety.
-Being able to access a licensed mental health professional from the comfort and safety of your home is key.
+Being able to connect with a licensed mental health professional from the comfort and safety of your home is key.

 A review of literature suggests that online counseling is just as effective as traditional therapy.
-It provides access to well-qualified, licensed mental health professionals at your fingertips.
+It gives you a chance to work with well-qualified, licensed mental health professionals at your fingertips.
 A therapist can help you get to the root of your anxiety and provide you with tools to combat symptoms.
 Cognitive behavioral therapy, for example, has shown to be very effective in helping to treat anxiety.
 Another benefit of choosing online counseling is that it is typically more affordable when compared to face-to-face sessions.